Mr-Rahul-Paul/My-Blogs/README.md

 1. Push your repo to GitHub
 2. Create a new project on Vercel and import your repo
-3. Add your `MONGODB_URI` as an environment variable
+3. Add your environment variables:
+   - `MONGODB_URI` - Your MongoDB connection string
+   - `INTERNAL_API_SECRET` - Your secure API secret for write operations
 4. Deploy!

 ## 📁 Project Structure